Proposed TLD Sponsorship Agreement

 3.5.
 Start-Up Plan.
 Sponsor shall commence the offering of Registry Services for the Sponsored TLD, including the provision of nameservice for the Sponsored TLD, according to the schedule and procedures set forth in the start-up plan in Attachment 8.

 3.6.
 Use of ICANN-Accredited Registrars.
-The Sponsor shall ensure that all Registry Services are provided through one or more ICANN-Accredited Registrars, except to the extent that (a) Attachment 2 delegates to Sponsor the authority to provide or to arrange for the provision of ENS Services by means other than ICANN-Accredited Registrars or (b) the start-up plan in Attachment 8 provides for a different means of providing Registry Services.
+The Sponsor shall ensure that all Registry Services are provided through one or more ICANN-Accredited Registrars, except to the extent that (a) Attachment 2 delegates to Sponsor the authority to provide or to arrange for the provision of ENS Services by means other than ICANN-Accredited Registrars or (b) the start-up plan in Attachment 8 provides for a different means of providing Registry Services during the Naming Convention Development and Demonstration Period.
 Sponsor may select the ICANN-Accredited Registrars eligible to obtain Registry Services according to the provisions of Attachment 9.
 Sponsor shall enter its standard written agreement authorizing the provision of Registry Services (its "Authorizing Agreement") with any ICANN-Accredited Registrar so selected that wishes to enter an Authorizing Agreement and is able to comply with its terms.
 Sponsor shall require Registry Operator to provide equivalent treatment with respect to Registry Services to all ICANN-Accredited Registrars that are in compliance with a currently effective Authorizing Agreement.
 All Registry Services shall be provided through ICANN-Accredited Registrars strictly in accordance with the terms of their Authorizing Agreements.
 The terms of the Authorizing Agreement shall be consistent with the provisions of this Agreement, including specifications and policies established according to Subsections 4.3 through 4.6.

 3.8.
 Registration Restrictions Within Sponsored TLD.